 Through facilitated discussions, individuals with early stage dementia or Alzheimer's disease have the opportunity to create meaningful connections with works of art.

-The program is offered once a month on Tuesdays at 1 pm and is open to individuals and their care partners.
+The program is offered once a month on Tuesdays.
+Virtual sessions start at 1 pm.
+Sessions are open for individuals with early stage dementia or Alzheimer’s and their care partners.

 Please contact email@example.com to RSVP.

 This program will take place online via Zoom.

 The program is made possible by Emily Greenspan and Bruce Newman.

 Create+Collaborate is a FREE 10-session art program for ages 55+.
 Participants join a community of peers to learn and experiment with different mixed media techniques such as bookbinding, pottery, fiber arts, drawing, and painting.
 These classes will be conducted in person with LACMA teaching artists.
 If you’d like to join the class or are an organization that serves older adults, contact CreateCollaborate@lacma.org.

 Through specialized programming designed specifically for older adults, museums can become accessible resources for inspiration, intellectual stimulation, personal reflection, and social engagement.